gfonteno/oci/oci-visualizer-path-analyzer/lab1/lab1.md

 ## Task 2: Create DRG

 The Dynamic Routing Gateway, DRG as it is often referred as, will provide layer 3 routing between VCNs.
 In later exercises as the VCN's are created, they will be attached to the DRG for connectivity.
+[Visit our DRG documentation](https://docs.oracle.com/en-us/iaas/Content/Network/Tasks/managingDRGs.htm) for more information on Dynamic Routing Gateways.

 Let's begin.